 Additional Admission Requirements

-- One 3-semester-credit course in Developmental Psychology (example courses: Life Span Development, Child Development, or Child Psychology)
+- One required 3 semester credit course in Developmental Psychology: (Ex: Life Span Development, Child Development, Child Psychology)

 - Wilderness leave-no-trace camping